Bhoopathi (1997 film)

 Bhoopathi is a 1997 Indian Malayalam film, directed by Joshiy.
-The film stars Suresh Gopi, Priya Raman, Kanaka and Thilakan in the lead roles.
+The film stars Suresh Gopi, Priya Raman, Kanaka and Thilakan.
 The film has musical score by S. P. Venkatesh.

 Plot

-A revenge story of a harijan, Chindan (Don Bawa) who has internalized racist trauma of his childhood begotten from brahmin chieftains of the land, especially towards Mahendra Varma.
+Williams, a convict in prison, learns it was Hariprasad who killed Lakshmi, his daughter's friend Angry and planning to kill Hariprasad, it was discovered that Hariprasad was framed for her murder.